Pulmonary function testing in asthma

 TESTS FOR THE DIAGNOSIS OF ASTHMA

 The diagnosis of asthma is based upon a compatible clinical history and characteristic findings from a series of pulmonary function tests (PFTs) [1-3].
+An approach to the use of PFTs in the diagnosis of asthma is provided in the algorithm (algorithm 1).
 The clinical features and diagnosis of asthma are discussed separately.
 (See "Diagnosis of asthma in adolescents and adults", section on 'Clinical features'.)

 The specific PFTs are selected to identify the characteristic features of asthma, which include [1,2]: